Arms industry: Land-based weapons

 This category includes everything from light arms to heavy artillery, and the majority of producers are small.
 Many are located in third-world countries.
 International trade in handguns, machine guns, tanks, armored personnel carriers, and other relatively inexpensive weapons is substantial.
 There is relatively little regulation at the international level, and as a result, many weapons fall into the hands of organized crime, rebel forces, terrorists, or regimes under sanctions.

 Small arms

 The AK series of weapons have been produced in greater numbers than any other firearm and have been used in conflicts all over the world.

 One billion firearms were in global circulation in 2017; of those, 857 million (85%) were possessed by civilians, 133 million (13%) were possessed by national militaries, and 23 million (2%) belonged to law enforcement agencies.
 1,135 companies based in more than 98 countries manufactured small arms as well as their various components and ammunition as of 2003.

-One billion firearms were in global circulation in 2017; of those, 857 million (85%) were possessed by civilians, 133 million (13%) were possessed by national militaries, and 23 million (2%) belonged to law enforcement agencies.